IITBRacing/CAN-AtMega/README.md

 we made changes according our convetional encoding method.

-Board is compatible with 6 Analog pins but as 8 bits can maximum take 5 sensors data we ommited 6th buffer sensors data in CAN message
+[//]: <> (Board is compatible with 6 Analog pins but as 8 bits can maximum take 5 sensors data we ommited 6th buffer sensors data in CAN message.)

-[//]: <> (This is also a comment.)

 > This code isn't tested yet